-On the contrary, more than 1,000 new coal-fired power generation units are still planned, mainly in Asia, in addition to the more than 6,700 units that already exist.
-This is a particularly alarming situation that runs completely counter to scientific calls for the immediate closure of thousands of coal plants.
-These facilities are not built to last for just a few years, but for 40 or 50 years.
-That means they would be in operation until 2060-70.
-However, limiting warming to a maximum of 1.5°C will only be possible if coal-fired power generation is completely stopped, at the latest by 2030 in Europe and OECD countries and by 2040 worldwide.
+On the contrary, more than 1,000 new coal-fired power generation units are being planned, mainly in Asia, in addition to 6,600-plus units in existence, increasing capacity by nearly 40%.
+This is particularly alarming and goes against scientists’ calls to immediately shut down thousands of coal facilities.
+Such installations are not temporary: they have a lifespan of 40 to 60 years and would remain in operation until well after 2060.
+However, limiting global heating to 1.5ºC will only be possible if we put a complete end to coal-fired power generation by 2030 in Europe and OECD countries and 2040 worldwide.

-Nearly 120 global financial institutions now have policies limiting financial services to the coal sector.
-Yet, as noted above, coal production and consumption is not declining significantly.
+Nearly 170 global financial institutions have policies limiting financial services to the coal sector, and the effects are significant:

-- In November 2018, Goldman Sachs analysts themselves wrote that “the divestment movement has been one of the main drivers behind the decommissioning of 60% of the coal sector over the past five years.”.
+- In November 2018, analysts at Goldman Sachs posited that the “divestment movement has been one of the main drivers behind the decommissioning of 60% of the coal sector over the past five years.”.

-- And in January 2019, one of the world’s largest insurance brokers, Willis Towers Watson, noted that the flight of insurers from the coal market significantly reduces the sector’s access to affordable insurance coverage and makes them increasingly vulnerable to competition from other energy actors.
+- And in January 2019, Willis Towers Watson, one of the world’s largest insurance brokers, noted that insurers’ flight from the carbon market significantly reduces the sector’s access to affordable insurance coverage, leaving it increasingly vulnerable to competition from other energy actors.

 Beware of greenwashing!